rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

   - Ingress
 ```

 The metrics-server and Traefik ingress controller will be blocked by default if network policies are not created to allow access.
-Traefik v1 as packaged in K3s version 1.20 and below uses different labels than Traefik v2; ensure that you only use the sample yaml below that is associated with the version of Traefik present on your cluster.
+Traefik v1 as packaged in K3s version 1.20 and below uses different labels than Traefik v2.
+Ensure that you only use the sample yaml below that is associated with the version of Traefik present on your cluster.

 ```yaml
 apiVersion: networking.k8s.io/v1